gameblabla/CSE2/README.md

 ## Building

-### CMake

-This project primarily uses CMake, allowing it to be built with a range of compilers.
+This project uses CMake, allowing it to be built with a range of compilers.

 Switch to the terminal (Visual Studio users should open the [Developer Command Prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)) and `cd` into this folder.
 After that, generate the files for your build system with: